roseanh14/Contact_List/README.md

 ## Features

-- ✨ Add new contacts (name, email, phone, etc.)
+- ✨ Add new contacts
 - 📋 View a list of all contacts
 - ✏️ Edit existing contact details
 - 🗑️ Delete contacts